Mermade/openapi-gui/README.md

 ### Limitations

-* OpenApi-gui will de-reference shared parameters.
+* OpenAPI-GUI will de-reference shared parameters.
 * The definition must be self-contained with no external `$ref`s. **This is likely to be resolved (ho-ho) soon**.
 * Editing a response / example / body schema will dereference it.
-* OpenApi-gui will not always preserve vendor-extensions, e.g. if a parameter is deleted and recreated.
+* OpenAPI-GUI will not always preserve vendor-extensions, e.g. if a parameter is deleted and recreated.
-* OpenApi-gui will not preserve comments from definitions imported in YAML format.
+* OpenAPI-GUI will not preserve comments from definitions imported in YAML format.

 TODO
 ----